slowkow/snpsea/doc/SNPsea_manual.md

 snpsea ${options[*]}
 ```

-SNPs will test SNPs associated with Red blood cell count for tissue-specific
+SNPsea will test SNPs associated with Red blood cell count for tissue-specific
-expression of linked genes across 79 human tissues in the Gene Atlas expression
+expression of linked genes across 79 human tissues in the Gene Atlas
-matrix.
-Each tissue will be tested up to 10 million times with matched random
+expression matrix.
+Each tissue will be tested up to 10 million times with
-SNP sets, or testing will stop for a tissue if 100 matched SNP sets achieve a
+matched random SNP sets, or testing will stop for a tissue if 100 matched SNP
-higher specificity score than the user's SNPs.
+sets achieve a higher specificity score than the user's SNPs.